Get insider access

 If you're looking for buds you can take to the gym, try the JLab Audio JBuds Air Truly Wireless.
 Their price fluctuates slightly, but you can sometimes find them under $25.
 They have an IP55 certification for dust and water resistance and have stability fins to ensure they stay in place for tough workouts.
 They're also well-built and decently comfortable.
 However, using the controls can put pressure on your ears and cause discomfort, so you may want to use the controls through your phone instead.

-These buds have a very bass-heavy sound that deliver extra thump, rumble, and boom.
+These buds have a very bass-heavy sound that delivers extra thump, rumble, and boom.
 This can help keep you pumped up during reps, but if you find it overwhelming, you can also take advantage of the three EQ presets built-in to help adjust their sound to suit your liking.
 Unfortunately, they have a very low playback time of 3.3 hours, so you'll want to recharge them between workouts.
 Luckily, their carrying case holds an extra ten charges if needed.

 See our review